ctag/modbusconf/README.md

 # modbusconf
-A GUI configuration file generator for OpenPLC
+A GUI ModBus configuration file generator for OpenPLC

+### Web Version

+This program has a webpage version that makes editing config files more accessible.
+View [here](https://ctag.github.io/modbusconf/).

 ### To Do